psu13/mutable-states/content/dark souls ate my brain.md

 5. Unforgiving failure conditions: yes, but for some reason in this case it all works.

 6. Ludicrous amounts of useless and tedious expository dia… oh wait.
 I got mixed up for a second and forgot that I’m not writing about a Bioware or Bethesda game.
 Never mind.
 There is hardly any NPC dialog at all and they don’t even try to do lip sync, so they can’t do that badly either.
 Kudos.

 I had to say number (6) over again, because it’s important.
 The lack of useless narrative is a feature.
 Video game narrative mostly sucks anyway, you won’t miss it.

-Anyway, I should stop now because the only place to go from here would be to make a gratuitous connection between *Dark Souls* and Madden.
+Anyway, I should stop now because the only place to go from here would be to make a gratuitous connection between *Dark Souls* and *Madden*.
 If you know me well you can already predict how that would go.
 I’ll spare you.

 Notes